flux-framework/flux-core/doc/man1/flux-shutdown.rst

 .. program:: flux shutdown

-The ``flux-shutdown`` command causes the default Flux instance, or the instance specified by *TARGET*, to exit RUN state and begin the process of shutting down.  *TARGET* may be either a native Flux URI or a high level URI, as described in :man1:`flux-uri`.
+The :program:`flux shutdown` command causes the default Flux instance, or the instance specified by *TARGET*, to exit RUN state and begin the process of shutting down.  *TARGET* may be either a native Flux URI or a high level URI, as described in :man1:`flux-uri`.